kostafey/popup-switcher/README.md

 ## Configuration

-Non-nil psw-in-window-center means horizontal locate popup menu in the window center.
-Locate popup menu in the `fill-column' center otherwise (by default).
+Non-nil `psw-in-window-center` means horizontal locate popup menu in the window center.
+Locate popup menu in the `fill-column` center otherwise (by default).

 ```lisp
 (setq psw-in-window-center t)
 ```

-Add a hotkey to 'psw-switch to you taste, e.g.:
+Add a hotkey to `psw-switch` to you taste, e.g.:

 ```lisp
 (global-set-key [f2] 'psw-switch)